EmanuelRiquelme/NeRF_PL_fork/README.md

 ```

 ### Todo
-- [ ] add assertments to the arguments.
+- [ ] add more assertments to the arguments.